 Our faculty contribute significantly to both the pre-clinical Neuroscience course (Mind, Brain, and Behavior) and the Neurology Clerkship.

 The Neurology Clerkship is a 4-week required rotation with a variety of exposure to inpatient and outpatient neurology.
 Each year quite a few of our students go on to match to residencies in Neurology.
 We like to think that this is in part due to the dedication of our faculty and residents in stimulating and exciting these students about neurology.
 Students from outside institutions are also invited to do an elective with us and see what Stony Brook Neurology has to offer.
 Please click here for more information about the Medical Student Education in Neurology.

 The Department offers graduate medical education training opportunities as well.
-We have an adult neurology residency program (5 residents per year) and a pediatric neurology residency program (1 resident per year).
+We have a categorical adult neurology residency program (6 residents per year) and a pediatric neurology residency program (1 resident per year).
 In addition, we offer 3 ACGME-accredited fellowships in Clinical Neurophysiology, Epilepsy, and Vascular Neurology (Stroke), and additional fellowship opportutnities in Multiple Sclerosis/Neuroimmunology.
 We also have an ACGME-accredited interdisciplinary Sleep Fellowship.

 Many of our residents choose to stay at Stony Brook for fellowship, and many of our residents and fellows have remained at Stony Brook as faculty.
 We invite you to learn more about our Department to find out why.
 Follow the links for more information about the Adult Residency, Child Residency, and Fellowships offered by the department.